U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Students will learn the mindset for designing large-scale UI architectures through cases such as Threads-style real-time feeds, Amazon-style product lists and shopping carts, Netflix/YouTube video streaming UIs, Google Docs collaborative editing UIs, SpaceX-style rocket part cost analysis platforms, and Figure AI-style robot operation dashboards.

-In the lecture, you will learn step-by-step the core elements that must be considered in frontend system design, ranging from requirements analysis, rendering strategies, data flow, and state management to component structure, performance optimization, accessibility, security, testing, observability, and deployment strategies.
+In the course, you will learn step-by-step the core elements that must be considered in frontend system design, ranging from requirements analysis, rendering strategies, data flow, and state management to component structure, performance optimization, accessibility, security, testing, observability, and deployment strategies.

-This course was created to help students grow into frontend engineers who understand the entire product and system, rather than just developers who create screens, and to bring out the greatness within each student.
+This course was created to help students grow into frontend engineers who understand the entire product and system, rather than just developers who build screens, and to bring out the greatness within each student.

-Recommended for these people
+Recommended for these types of people

 I feel like I'm constantly being evaluated only as a UI implementer.